spuder/puppet-gitlab/README.md

 **Version 2.x.x is a complete rewrite with many api breaking changes.
 Since it uses the omnibus installer, it is incompatible with the previous puppet module.**

-If upgrading from Gitlab 6.x, it is recomended that you create a fresh install and [migrate the data.](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/README.md)
+If upgrading from Gitlab 6.x, it is recommended that you create a fresh install and [migrate the data.](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/README.md)